Lidar: Sensor

 Lidar uses active sensors that supply their own illumination source.
 The energy source hits objects and the reflected energy is detected and measured by sensors.
 Distance to the object is determined by recording the time between transmitted and backscattered pulses and by using the speed of light to calculate the distance traveled.
 Flash lidar allows for 3-D imaging because of the camera's ability to emit a larger flash and sense the spatial relationships and dimensions of area of interest with the returned energy.
 This allows for more accurate imaging because the captured frames do not need to be stitched together, and the system is not sensitive to platform motion.
 This results in less distortion.

 3-D imaging can be achieved using both scanning and non-scanning systems.
 "3-D gated viewing laser radar" is a non-scanning laser ranging system that applies a pulsed laser and a fast gated camera.
 Research has begun for virtual beam steering using Digital Light Processing (DLP) technology.

-Imaging lidar can also be performed using arrays of high speed detectors and modulation sensitive detector arrays typically built on single chips using complementary metal–oxide–semiconductor (CMOS) and hybrid CMOS/Charge-coupled device (CCD) fabrication techniques.
+Imaging lidar can also be performed using arrays of high speed detectors and modulation sensitive detector arrays typically built on single chips using complementary metal–oxide–semiconductor (CMOS) and hybrid CMOS/charge-coupled device (CCD) fabrication techniques.
 In these devices each pixel performs some local processing such as demodulation or gating at high speed, downconverting the signals to video rate so that the array can be read like a camera.
 Using this technique many thousands of pixels / channels may be acquired simultaneously.
 High resolution 3-D lidar cameras use homodyne detection with an electronic CCD or CMOS shutter.

 A coherent imaging lidar uses synthetic array heterodyne detection to enable a staring single element receiver to act as though it were an imaging array.

 In 2014, Lincoln Laboratory announced a new imaging chip with more than 16,384 pixels, each able to image a single photon, enabling them to capture a wide area in a single image.
 An earlier generation of the technology with one fourth as many pixels was dispatched by the U.S. military after the January 2010 Haiti earthquake.
 A single pass by a business jet at 3000 m over Port-au-Prince was able to capture instantaneous snapshots of 600 m squares of the city at a resolution of 30 cm, displaying the precise height of rubble strewn in city streets.
 The new system is ten times better, and could produce much larger maps more quickly.
 The chip uses indium gallium arsenide (InGaAs), which operates in the infrared spectrum at a relatively long wavelength that allows for higher power and longer ranges.
 In many applications, such as self-driving cars, the new system will lower costs by not requiring a mechanical component to aim the chip.
 InGaAs uses less hazardous wavelengths than conventional silicon detectors, which operate at visual wavelengths.
+New technologies for infrared single-photon counting lidar are advancing rapidly, including arrays and cameras in a variety of semiconductor and superconducting platforms.